The GameStop stock craze is about a populist uprising against Wall Street. But it’s more complicated than that.

 “He’s gonna buy the moon when he gets there,” replied TunaFishSandworm.

-After CNBC identified him as the man behind “DeepF***ingValue,” Gill went public in an interview with the Wall Street Journal.
+After CNBC identified him as the man behind “DeepF---ingValue,” Gill went public in an interview with the Wall Street Journal.

 In Washington, politicians at opposing end of the political spectrum, including Rep. Alexandria Ocasio-Cortez on the left and Sen. Ted Cruz on the right, briefly came together in agreement that there was something wrong about the GameStop situation.